danhermes/book_factory/books/output_AI_Enh_12_23b_full_book/3_-_Chapter_3__Enhanced_Charisma_—_Better_Conversations,_Stronger_Connections.md

 Hours later, Benji had a lunch date with a match named Alice--someone who quoted him back that very tagline about cooking and ramen.
 Flirtation quickly flourished over avocado toast and anecdotes about the best dishes to spontaneously whip up.

 The atmosphere electrified, but it took a sudden twist.
 Buzzing through his phone, a Slack notification from Quinn startled him.
 "We need to talk about what's infesting the office.
 HR has regrets."

-**Slack** — A workplace messaging platform for team communication.
-Users organize conversations into channels by project, topic, or team, send direct messages, share files, and integrate with other apps to centralize work discussions in one searchable place.

 Quinn stood in the HR office on the fourth floor watching ChatGPT churn out prompts born of purely... well, things that shouldn't be sent to Tinder.
 Apparently, Jasper's dating profile generator had morphed into a source for frantic late-night 'bio feedback' sessions among dismayed interns--casting the DriftLoaf ambience into a genuinely chaotic mix of memes and sentiments better left untouched at work.